Steps in Applying for the LL.M.

 Important: You should register and pay for the LLM Credential Assembly Service at least four to six weeks before your first law school application deadline.
 It takes approximately two weeks for LSAC to process a U.S. transcript or letter of recommendation from the time it is received; transcripts from non-U.S. institutions may take longer.
 LSAC will not send to us your Law School report until all official transcripts (and TOEFL, if required) are received.
 It is your responsibility to make certain LSAC sends all your materials to Yale Law School in a timely fashion.
+More about transcripts.

 International applicants must register for the LSAC Document Assembly service.
 We also require the LSAC International Transcript Authentication and Evaluation Service.

 Questions about the LL.M.
 CAS should be directed to LSAC at (215) 968-1001.

 Have two of your professors who know you and your work well write letters of recommendation.
 Applicants in teaching or practice may substitute one employer or supervisor.
 You may submit additional letters, however your file will be deemed complete when two letters have arrived.
 Letters of recommendation must be sent through LSAC’s Letter of Recommendation (LOR) Service.
 More about letters of recommendation.

 3. Take the TOEFL exam

 If your undergraduate education or first law degree was not completed in the United States, UK, Australia, New Zealand, Ireland, or Canada (in English medium of instruction schools), you must submit your official score on the Test of English as a Foreign Language (TOEFL).
 The admissions committee requires a minimum TOEFL score of 100 on the Internet-based test.
 Applicants who have at least a 4-year degree from the US or the countries listed above may request a waiver of the TOEFL.
 More about submitting your TOEFL.